Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### API-Gateway/API-Management

 The solution is designed to work with _Classical_ and the _EMT_ deployment model.
 As it is mainly based on events given in the Open-Traffic-Event log, these must be enabled.
 Also Events-Logs are indexed and stored in Elasticsearch.
 This is used for System-Monitoring information and to highlight annotations based on Governance-Alerts in API-Manager.
-Versin 7.7-20200130 is required due to some Dateformat changes in the Open-Traffic-Format.
+Version 7.7-20200130 is required due to some Dateformat changes in the Open-Traffic-Format.
 With older versions of the API-Gateway you will get an error in Logstash processing.

 ### Elastic stack